Go to a health care provider, not Alice!

-Pain is your body's way of indicating that there's a problem, so it's good that you are listening to these signals.
-It sounds like you have sought medical help in the past, and it must be frustrating and worrisome that you are still in pain.
-The best way to find out what is causing your continuous discomfort is to get another medical opinion.
-In order to get treated and plan for a healthy pregnancy, you need to see a health care provider and get the right diagnosis.
+Pain is your body's way of indicating that there's something amiss, so it's good that you’re listening to these signals.
+It sounds like you have sought medical help in the past, and it can be frustrating and worrisome if you’re still in pain.
+To find some answers and get to the root cause of what’s causing your continuous discomfort, seeking out another medical opinion may be your best bet.
+Doing so can help you get a proper diagnosis, appropriate treatment, and plan for a healthy pregnancy.

 There are several possible explanations for the symptoms you described including ovarian cysts, endometriosis, and pelvic inflammatory disease (PID).
 It's also possible that the pain is the result of another health condition unrelated to your reproductive system.
 Only a medical professional can determine the exact cause of your pain and recommend a treatment plan.
 If you're wary of going back to a provider who previously diagnosed you with PID, you can ask for a referral to another health care provider to get a second opinion.
 If you decide to go this route, make sure to request a copy of your previous medical records to inform the new provider’s assessment.
 It might also be worthwhile to visit a specific provider, clinic, or health center that specializes in women's reproductive health, if you haven’t already.